skillitzimberg/portfolio/README.md

 It still looks as I wanted it in 1280px wide, but the media queries are not good below 1130px wide (to be generous).

+Between 1130px and 800px wide it is broken.
+Above and below that range it's OK-ish.

 ## Support and contact details

 Contact the author at commandinghands@gmail.com.